colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-11-09-08-894416-c-in-a-nutshell-a-desktop-quick-reference-by-kyle-loudon.md

 ---
 layout: post
-title: ""C++ in a Nutshell: A Desktop Quick Reference" by Kyle Loudon"
+title: "C++ in a Nutshell: A Desktop Quick Reference by Kyle Loudon"
 description: " "
 date: 2023-09-27
 tags: [CPlusPlus]